jknezevic1712/craving/INFO.md

 E.g., you are using .subscribe() method to get data and you can transform that data by using .pipe().subscribe(...) where, inside of pipe(), you can provide many different functions to transform the data, such as filter, map, etc.

+map() pipe automatically wraps what you return in an observable.

 ## Built-in pipes

 For example you have username = 'Max' and you output it with string interpolation {{ username }}, but you want it to be uppercase only when you render it to the screen.